boulder-on/JPassport/README.md

 Java code to access the native code described in the header.
 In order to use the code it generates you need to be somewhat familiar with FFM and, if I understand correctly, for proper struct support you need to have it generate code for each platform you want to support.
-In terms of performance, JExtract and JPassport are nearly identical.
+In terms of [performance](docs/performance.md), JExtract and JPassport are nearly identical.
 Since JExtract leaves you dealing directly with FFM calls it could get performance gains by directly optimizing the calls you make (ex. you do not need to read back all fields in a struct).

 Whether jextract or JPassport is a better tool for you depends on a) how large is your C API, b) where do you want the cognitive load.
 For large header files, jextract will create the code very quickly and it will be correct (i.e. argument ordering will always be right).
+However, in my experiment using jextract on [blis](https://github.com/flame/blis) I found that jextract produced a truly unusable API (>125k lines of code).
 Since you need to build the interface file and records yourself in JPassport, you could make a mistake.
 Jextract puts the cognitive load on every function call you make, since you need to know lots about FFM to use the generated code.
 JPassport puts the cognitive load on building the interfaces and records.
 When using JPassport you do not need to know